zhek1chan/VolumeUp/README.md

 # PlaylistMaker
-first big project
+My first big project.
-The app to create playlists, search and listen to music, based on Itunes search API
+The app was made to create playlists, search and listen to music, based on Itunes search API.